BILGI-IE-423/ie423-2024-2025-termproject-algorhythm/README.md

 ## 1.Scope of the Project

-This project aims to predict the emotional states conveyed by songs using their multidimensional features.
-In addition to spotify dataset, album cover images and song lyrics were used.
-The main goal of the project is to classify the emotion a song conveys by holistically analyzing audio-based (valence and energy), visual (album cover), and textual (lyrics) features using machine learning techniques.
-The project is based on the two-dimensional energy-valence matrix, commonly used in psychology models such as Thayer's Mood Model, to define emotions.
-Songs are categorized into emotional clusters such as joyful, sad, energetic, and anxious.
-The core focuses of the project are:
+This project aims to measure whether it can accurately predict the emotional states conveyed by songs using multidimensional features.
+In addition to the Spotify dataset, album cover images and lyrics were used.
+The main goal of the project is to measure whether we can predict the emotion conveyed by a song by holistically analyzing audio-based (valence and energy), visual (album cover) and textual (lyrics) features using machine learning techniques.
+The project is based on the two-dimensional energy-valence matrix, which is widely used in psychology models such as Thayer's Mood Model to describe emotions.
+Songs are divided into emotional clusters such as energetic, sad, calm, stressed.
+The main focuses of the project are:

--Performing textual analysis (NLP) on song lyrics to identify emotional expressions and integrate them into the model,
+-Performing textual analysis (NLP) on lyrics to identify emotional expressions and integrate them into the model,
--Using visual processing techniques to analyze album cover features and utilize them in emotion prediction,
+-Using visual processing techniques to analyze album cover features and use them for emotion prediction,
--Determining the emotional positioning of songs on the mood map using audio-based features (valence and energy) retrieved from Spotify.
+-Determining the emotional position of songs on the mood map using audio-based features taken from Spotify.

-Ultimately, this project aims to build an innovative, machine learning-enhanced emotion prediction system based on a multimodal approach and use it to generate emotion-based playlists for users.
+The ultimate goal of this project is to create an innovative machine learning-powered emotion prediction system based on a multimodal approach.

 ![](Images/Thayer%20Model.jpeg)

 ## 2.Research Questions

-How accurately can a song's emotion be predicted based on its energy and valence values, and how reliably can playlists be generated based on these predictions?
+How accurately can a song's emotion be predicted based on its audio features, visual features, lyrics and genre?

-To what extent do the visual features of album covers (e.g., color, contrast, visual density) and song lyrics align with the predicted emotional state?
+To what extent do the visual features of album covers (e.g., color, contrast, visual density), song lyrics, audio features and genres align with the predicted emotional state?

 Among various machine learning models (e.g., XGBoost, Random Forest, SVM), which algorithm performs best in predicting a song’s emotion?